-Members get discounts on travel, and distributors have the opportunity to work from home by earning income by selling vacation club memberships.
+Members get discounts on travel, and distributors, known as sales reps, have the opportunity to work from home and earn income by selling vacation club memberships.

-Business model seems legit and there’s a ton of money in the travel space (see: TraVerus, formerly known as Paycation), especially in a good economy.
+The business model seems legit and there’s a ton of money in the travel space (see: TraVerus, formerly known as Paycation), especially in a good economy.